rohitsaluja22/OpenOCRCorrect/README.md

 # How to use the Framework

 1) Click on the “Open” icon on top left, or press “Ctrl+O”
-2) Open the file “data/Book1/Inds/page-1.txt”.
-This also link the files and folders in “Book1/”.
+2) Open the file “data/Book1Sanskrit/Inds/page-1.txt”.
+This also link the files and folders in “Book1Sanskrit/”.
 3) Click on “Load Data” to load Dictionary, Confusions, Sandhi Rules, GEROCR , IEROCR.
 Common OCR words in GEROCR and IEROCR will be loaded in Domain Vocabulary.
+It will take few seconds.
 If you forget to “Load Data”, data will be loaded whenever you right click a word.
 4) Finally, after loading data, page1.txt will again appear in the text browzer.
 Left click on the word to change the mouse cursor position and then right click on the colored words to generate suggestions.
 5) Type in slp1 format and press “Cntrl+d” to change the text under cursor to Devanagari. e.g. :-
-शशरननार -> शशरननाN -> (Cntrl D) -> शशरननाड
+प्रन्थाङ्कः -> graन्थाङ्कः -> (Cntrl D) -> ग्रन्थाङ्कः
-"गनाररर्ग्यककेरलननीलकण्ठस o मससस्वववरचचित" -> "गनाररर्ग्यककेरलननीलकण्ठससोमससस्वववरचचित-”
 If there are any issues in the format, just right click on the word and select the correct suggestion.
 Leave the correct colored words as it is.
 6) Do not forget to use “Cntrl + S” to save the partially/fully corrected page to folder “Corrected”.
 Next time you come to the same page, the page will be uploaded from folder “Corrected” automatically.
 7) Very Important: Afther the whole page is corrected load the words in Domainvocabulary by clicking “Cntrl + Shift + P”.